SMTC Investor News: Rosen Law Firm Announces Investigation of Breaches of Fiduciary Duties by the Directors and Officers of Semtech Corporation – SMTC

 NEW YORK, Oct.
-24, 2025 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, announces an investigation of potential breaches of fiduciary duties by the directors and officers of Semtech Corporation (NASDAQ: SMTC).
+27, 2025 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, continues to investigate potential breaches of fiduciary duties by the directors and officers of Semtech Corporation (NASDAQ: SMTC).

 If you currently own shares of Semtech Corporation stock, please visit the firm’s website at https://rosenlegal.com/submit-form/?case_id=35642 for more information.
 You may also contact Phillip Kim of Rosen Law Firm toll free at 866-767-3653 or via email at case@rosenlegal.com.